 2. If not already selected, make sure you select Lead as the contact type.

 3. Fill in the rest of the information for your lead.
 Note the required fields.
-If this lead eventually becomes a customer, it will show up in QuickBooks as shown in Name as it will show up in QuickBooks.
+If this lead eventually becomes a customer, it will show up in QuickBooks as shown in Name in QuickBooks.

 4. You can also expand the Add Address information to add that in.